-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 This is the result of Google Discover serving evergreen content to meet new or evolving user interests.

-In the instances where I’ve seen more mature, evergreen content appearing in my personal Discover feed, I was searching similar topics 2-3 days prior.
+In the instances where I’ve seen more mature, evergreen content appearing in my personal Discover feed, I was searching for similar topics two to three days prior.

-Takeaway: Most pages in Discover have a short shelf-life, around 3-4 days, but evergreen content can drive longer-term traffic.
+Takeaway: Most pages in Discover have a short shelf-life, around three to four days, but evergreen content can drive longer-term traffic.

-4. Users Respond Well to Discover Content
+4. Users Respond Well To Discover Content

-One of the first things that stuck out about Google Discover was a high click-through rate (CTR), 11% across all pages analyzed.
+One of the first things that stuck out about Google Discover was a high click-through rate (CTR): 11% across all pages analyzed.

 Excluding news sites (which accounted for most of the data), the average CTR was 6%.